KevinSirius/gyang.me/README.md

 Hi/

-This personal website modified from Dark Poole by Mark Otto.
+This personal website is modified from Dark Poole by Mark Otto.
 Huge Thanks!

 I added support for different languages just to make my life easier ;)
 # Dark Poole